-Contribute to the PNC Stack
+Contribute to the DEVIUM Stack

-Whether you're a budding chain operator, app developer, node operator, bounty hunter, content creator, or anything in between, the PNC Stack always has something for you to contribute to.
+Whether you're a budding chain operator, app developer, node operator, bounty hunter, content creator, or anything in between, the DEVIUM Stack always has something for you to contribute to.
 Every contribution makes a difference — no contribution is too small.
 If you're ready to contribute, check out one of the following contributor pathways below.

 Component Contributions

-The PNC Stack is a decentralized development stack and is constantly evolving as new layers and modules are developed.
-Anyone can contribute components that can be considered part of the PNC Stack as long as those components fit the stack's design principles and goals.
+The DEVIUM Stack is a decentralized development stack and is constantly evolving as new layers and modules are developed.
+Anyone can contribute components that can be considered part of the DEVIUM Stack as long as those components fit the stack's design principles and goals.
 To start contributing components to the stack, check out some of these useful ideas and get to building!
 And don't forget that projects can also receive grants from the Collective via RetroPGF.

 Codebase Contributions

-To make your first contribution to the codebase, check out the open issues on the Pinnacle Chain Monorepo.
+To make your first contribution to the codebase, check out the open issues on the DEVIUM Chain Monorepo.

 Bounty Hunting